-"memorial zone" but outside of the path circling the larger memorial.
+A second small memorial, known as Whitford Memorial, is located immediately south of the central War Memorial - in the "memorial zone" but outside of the path circling the larger memorial.
 It is a small brick structure with three steps leading to a mosaic tiled surface with the letters RAAF and the Airforce three ring symbol.
 A brass plaque at the rear (south) features the Air Force wings and wreath, with an inscription to the memory of RAAF Pilot James Richard Whitford who was killed on war service in Victoria in 1939.
-The memorial was funded and dedicated by citizens and friends, and was unveiled in 1941 moyne.
+The memorial was funded and dedicated by citizens and friends, and was unveiled in 1941 by the then Mayor of Drummoyne.